Bug–Narew offensive: Fourth phase: general retreat of the Russian armies

-The situation was complicated by the offensive of the 9th German Army, which crossed from Warsaw to the right bank of the Vistula River.
+The situation was complicated by the offensive of the German 9th Army, which crossed from Warsaw to the right bank of the Vistula River.
 By the evening of August 10, the Russian 1st and 12th armies retreated to new positions, the Germans completely captured the Łomża fortress, and entrenched themselves on the banks of the Bug River.
 But the onslaught on the junction of the Russian armies continued.
 On the night of August 11, the 12th Army retreated from the bend of the Narew River.
 Von Gallwitz was preparing to continue pushing through the junction of the Russian armies, but E. Ludendorff categorically ordered the direction of the attack to be shifted to the right flank - along the right bank of the Bug River.
-On August 11, the 17th and 13th German army corps pushed back parts of the 1st Siberian and 21st army corps beyond Zuzel and towards Czyżew.
-The 11th and 1st Army Corps again defeated the 4th Siberian and 5th Army Corps.
-The 8th and 12th German armies received a new task: to advance on Bielsk Podlaski.
+On August 11, the German XVII and XIII Corps pushed back parts of the 1st Siberian and 21st Army Corps beyond Zuzel and towards Czyżew.
+The XI and I Corps again defeated the 4th Siberian and 5th Army Corps.
+The German 8th and 12th Armies received a new task: to advance on Bielsk Podlaski.

-On August 12, the German 8th Army attacked the positions of the 1st Army Corps of the Russian 12th Army, the German 75th reserve division advanced 20 km at once.
-The 4th Siberian Army Corps, reinforced by the new 61st Division, offered stubborn resistance to the 1st German Army Corps, but the left flank of the corps was pushed back 7 km.
+On August 12, the German 8th Army attacked the positions of the 1st Army Corps of the Russian 12th Army, the German 75th Reserve Division advanced 20 km at once.
+The 4th Siberian Army Corps, reinforced by the new 61st Division, offered stubborn resistance to the German I Corps, but the left flank of the corps was pushed back 7 km.
 The position of the Russian armies was threatening, on the night of August 13, the Russian armies continued to withdraw, but he was quickly discovered by the enemy.
 Already at 3 o'clock the Germans began the pursuit, introducing the 86th Infantry Division into battle again.
-The Germans advanced 18-20 km to the east until evening, and the 1st Army Corps - up to 25 km.
-The 1st and 2nd armies retreated towards Brest-Litovsk.
+The Germans advanced 18-20 km to the east until evening, and the I Corps - up to 25 km.
+The 1st and 2nd Armies retreated towards Brest-Litovsk.

-In the 1st Russian Army, the 21st Army Corps could not withstand the German onslaught and retreated across the Narev River, followed by the 27th, 4th, 1st Siberian Army and 1st Cavalry Corps.
+In the Russian 1st Army, the 21st Army Corps could not withstand the German onslaught and retreated across the Narev River, followed by the 27th, 4th, 1st Siberian and 1st Cavalry Corps.
 Not hoping to stay on randomly busy lines.
 A. Litvinov ordered the army to withdraw on the night of August 15.
 On August 15, the corps of the center and left wing of the army of M. von Gallwitz reached the Myanka River, repelling Russian counterattacks and capturing 2,900 prisoners.